 From a client’s perspective, however, the biggest advantage of 4-axis and 5-axis CNC machining is how it can produce extremely complex shapes to a very high standard.
 With the extra axes, the machine can move in new arcs and angles with greater reach and flexibility.
 This ultimately results in the ability to create a wide range of unusual geometries.

-Additionally, by having a machine that can orient its cutter at any angle, the job can be programmed to cut the workpiece in the most efficient manner — coming at an angle that will provide optimal cutting speed and chip removal, resulting in a higher quality of finished part.
+Additionally, by having a machine that can orient its cutter at any angle, the job can be programmed to cut the workpiece in the most efficient manner — coming at an angle that will provide optimal cutting speed and chip removal, resulting in a higher quality of the finished part.

 The arrangement is also ideal for producing contoured surfaces.
 With a 3-axis machine, a curved edge requires multiple small cuts which can take a long time to carry out and which rarely leave the perfect finish.
 But with a multi-axis machine, gradual rotation — adjustment of the fourth or fifth axis — can produce near-perfect contours with a smooth finish.